hphelion/documentation/devplatform/helion/CLI/constructor_vm.md

 7. Find the image named *HP Helion Development Platform CE - Application Lifecycle Service Installer A.B.C.D* where A.B.C.D is the most recent version number.
 Do not select any version marked as "Deprecated".
 8. Click the checkbox and then click **Launch** to download the most recent version.

-### Generate an SSH Key
+## Generate a Key Pair {#keypair}
 The image does not include a password; the virtual machine is booted with an associated SSH key.

 1. Log into your account and select Region: US East.
 You will need to [create an account](https://helion.hpwsportal.com/catalog.html#/Home/Show) if you do not already have one.
 2. Log into **Horizon**.
 3. Use the central pulldown menu to select the **US East** region.
-4. Select the **Project** panel and then select **Compute**.
+4. Select the **Project** panel and then select the **Compute** sub-panel.
 5. Select **Access & Security**.
-6. Select **Key Pairs**.
+6. Select **Key Pairs** tab and click **Create Key Pair**.
-7. Provide a name and click **Create**.
+7. Provide a name and for the key pair and click **Create**.
 8. When the key has been created, a download option will appear.
-Save the *.pem* file in the Home directory or anywhere you can easily find it again.
+Save the *keyPairName.pem* file in the Home directory or anywhere you can easily find it again.

-##Boot the Constructor VM With a Configuration File

-The configuration file holds *cloud-init* data and provides it to the Constructor VM during the Nova boot process,
+## Boot Options

+### Using the Helion Console {#consoleboot}

-### Create the cloud-init Configuration File
+### Boot the VM using the Configuration File {#configfile}

+1. Perform a Nova call with cloud-init data.
+2. The CVM boots.
+3. The */etc/rc.local* script runs and detects the cloud-init file.
+5. The cloud-init JSON file is converted to ConfigFile format.
+6. The *assemble.py* script runs using *cluster.conf*
+4. A Message of the Day is displayed, providing additional instructions to the user.

 Here is an example of the *cloud-init* file in JSON format used for Helion ALS PaaS construction.
 There are three sections of key-value pairs related to ALS (PaaS), Openstack (IaaS), and Control.
+The configuration file holds *cloud-init* data and provides it to the Constructor VM during the Nova boot process,

 <pre>
 {